T-silva15/To-do-List/README.md

-# To-Do List App
+# Lucky Numbers Game

-Made using the C# programming language and .NET framework during the 2nd semester of the 2nd year.
+Made using the Python programming language during the 2nd semester of the 1nd year.

 #### Final Grade: 18/20 🏆

 ## About

-A To-do list app for organizing tasks, setting alerts, and managing priorities, designed to support multiple user accounts on a single machine.
-The application leverages Syncfusion elements for an enhanced user interface.
+A console-based game where players guess lucky numbers.
+Despite its simplicity, the game offers a colorful interface using the Colorama library, making it enjoyable on even the most basic systems.

 ## Table of Contents